2019 Show – Sister Act

 The cast included Helen Valentine (centre who Produced the show), Steph Evans (Assistant Producer), Sheila Kent (Musical Direction and Piano), Carol Pratt, Jo Leighton, Jean Snaith, Kirsten Pearson, Lynne Patrick, Sharron Davies, Kath Portlock, Peter Kent, Peter Cliffe, Paul Yandell, Anthony Davies, Craig Harris, Michael Scott, Dave Taggart, Tavis Hill, Paul Ratcliffe and the whole show was Compèred by Mike Raymond.
 Back stage support was provided by Graham Lawson (Lighting and sound) and Ruth & Graham Stubbs (Ticket sales).

-Meet at the Arts Centre every Thursday at 8.00pm (except in show weeks).
+We meet at the Arts Centre every Thursday at 8.00pm (except in show weeks).